Nicolae Iorga: Child prodigy

-Nicolae Iorga was a native of Botoșani and was born into a family of Greek origin.
-His father, Nicu Iorga, was a practicing lawyer; he ultimately descended from a Greek merchant who settled in Botoșani five generations before Nicolae Iorga's birth.
+Nicolae Iorga was born in Botoșani into a family of Greek origin.
+His father, Nicu Iorga, was a practicing lawyer; he ultimately descended from a Greek merchant who had settled in Botoșani in the 18th century five generations before Nicolae Iorga's birth.
 His mother, Zulnia Iorga (née Arghiropol), was a woman of Phanariote Greek descent.
 Iorga claimed direct descent from the noble Mavrocordatos and Argyros families.
-He credited the five-generation-boyar status, received from his father's side (e.g. Miclescu, Catargi), and the "old boyar" roots of his mother, (e.g. Mavrocordat) with having turned him into a political man.
+He credited the five-generation-boyar status received from his father's side (e.g. the Miclescu and Catargi families) and the "old boyar" roots of his mother (e.g. the Mavrocordatos family) with having turned him into a politician.
 His parallel claim of being related to noble families such as the Cantacuzinos and the Craiovești is questioned by other researchers.
-Iorga is generally believed to have been born on 17 January 1871 (although his birth certificate has 6 June).
+Iorga is generally believed to have been born on 17 January 1871, although his birth certificate provides a date of 6 June.

-In 1876, aged thirty-seven or thirty-eight, Nicu Sr. was incapacitated by an unknown illness and died, leaving Nicolae and his younger brother George orphans—a loss which, the historian would recall in writing, dominated the image he had of his own childhood.
-In 1878, he was enlisted at the Marchian Folescu School, where, as he took pride in noting, he excelled in most areas, discovering a love for intellectual pursuits and, by age nine, even being allowed by his teachers to lecture his schoolmates in Romanian history.
-His history teacher, a refugee Pole, sparked his interest in research and his lifelong Polonophilia.
-Iorga also credited this earliest formative period with having shaped his lifelong views on Romanian language and local culture: "I learned Romanian ... as it was spoken back in the day: plainly, beautifully and above all resolutely and colorfully, without the intrusions of newspapers and best-selling books".
-He credited the 19th century polymath Mihail Kogălniceanu, whose works he had first been reading as a child, with having shaped this literary preference.
+In 1876, aged thirty-seven or thirty-eight, Nicu Sr. was incapacitated and then died of an unknown illness, orphaning Nicolae and his younger brother George.
+Nicolae would later write that the loss of his father dominated the image he had of his childhood.
+In 1878, he was enlisted at the Marchian Folescu School, where he discovered a love for intellectual pursuits and took pride in excelling in most academic areas.
+At age nine, he was allowed by his teachers to lecture his schoolmates on Romanian history.
+His history teacher, a refugee Pole, sparked his interest in research and his lifelong polonophilia.
+Iorga also credited this period with having shaped his lifelong views on Romanian language and local culture: "I learned Romanian ... as it was spoken back in the day: plainly, beautifully and above all resolutely and colorfully, without the intrusions of newspapers and best-selling books".
+He credited the 19th-century polymath Mihail Kogălniceanu, whose works he first read as a child, with having shaped this literary preference.